Admission of liability for parents following death of 2 hour old baby in birth medical negligence case

 Still birth and neonatal death solicitors

-Losing a baby is the worst thing a parent can go through.
+Losing a baby or child is the worst thing a parent can go through.
 It is absolutely heart-breaking, and parents often feel isolated, guilty and depressed following a traumatic birth experience.
 It can also be very difficult to talk about the birth – but there are people who can help.
-If you’d like to talk about making a claim, call our specialist midwifery and obstetric negligence solicitor Adam Copeland on 01223 702305 (or email him at email@example.com).
-Adam specialises in claims involving psychological damage following traumatic birth experiences and cases involving a neonatal death.
-Adam will let you know if you have a claim, how the process works and what support your family is entitled to.
+If you’d like to talk about making a claim, call our specialist midwifery and obstetric negligence solicitor Gwyneth Munjoma on 01245 294274 (or email her at firstname.lastname@example.org).
+Gwyneth specialises in claims involving psychological damage following traumatic birth experiences and cases involving a neonatal death.
+Gwyneth will let you know if you have a claim, how the process works and what support your family is entitled to.

 What is premature rupture of membranes (PROM)?